 If the tenant/s and lessor/agent do not agree on how the bond is to be refunded, any party to the bond (tenant or lessor/agent) can fill in a Refund of rental bond and lodge it with the RTA without the other parties’ signatures.
-The RTA will process the first form received, refund any undisputed amount and send the other parties a Notice of claim.
+The RTA will refund any undisputed amount from the first form processed by the RTA and send the other parties a Notice of claim.

 The person receiving the Notice of claim has 14 days to:

 - dispute the claim by filling in a Dispute resolution request (Form 16) and sending it to the RTA, or